Simblissity home > G.E.T.

 SEGMENT OVERVIEW

 Aravaipa might well be considered Arizona's "Grand Canyon of the Sonoran Desert."
 For like its neighbor to the north, Aravaipa Canyon is also a place born of water, uplift, and erosion - a great curving and carving of the land into a sheer-walled labyrinth of light and color, liquid and life.
 In terms of geography, this grand canyon is small - a fifth as high, its main passage walkable in just a day or two.
 Yet by measure of its life, Aravaipa is a place of rare grandeur.
-Its perennial creek, fed by artesian waters from past Ice Ages, harbors more native species of fish than any low country stream in Arizona.
+Its perennial creek, fed by subterranean waters from past Ice Ages, harbors more native species of fish than any low country stream in Arizona.
 Aravaipa Creek and its tributaries nurture some 1000 acres of diverse, deciduous riparian forest.
-Mountain lions and bobcats are here, as are bighorn sheep, javelina, and coatamundi.
-One hundred and fifty species of bird have been recorded in the canyon, including the large, unmistakable Great Blue Heron, a common and striking sight in this desert land.
-For just beyond the leafy shade at creekside, the saguaros, cholla, and prickly pear of the Sonoran Desert take hold once more, clinging to buff brown slopes worn sheer by the work of time.
+Mountain lion and bobcat hunt here, their prey including bighorn sheep, javelina, and coatamundi, in addition to white-tail deer.
+One hundred and fifty species of birds have been recorded in the canyon, including the large, unmistakable Great Blue Heron, a common and striking sight in this desert land.
+For just beyond the leafy shade at creekside, the saguaros, chollas, and prickly pear of the Sonoran Desert take hold once more, clinging to buff brown slopes worn sheer by the work of time.

-The above was written prior to the devastating flood of summer 2006, which tore through the canyon with a force powerful enough to uproot full-grown cottonwoods and other native shade trees by the thousands, in some cases depositing them miles downstream.
+The above synopsis was written prior to the devastating flood of summer 2006, which tore through the canyon with a force powerful enough to uproot full-grown cottonwoods and other native shade trees by the thousands, in some cases depositing them miles downstream.
 Much of Aravaipa Creek's riparian corridor was destroyed, opening the canyon bottom to the desert sun and, in an ironic turn, enhancing the canyon's scenic quality by permitting unrestricted views of the surrounding cliffs.
-Anyone fortunate enough to have experienced the canyon pre- flood will in many ways find it unrecognizable now, so much was the focal point before on the narrow string of verdant splendor.
+Anyone fortunate enough to have experienced the canyon pre-flood will in many ways find it unrecognizable now, so much was the focal point before on the narrow string of verdant splendor.
 Yet this canyon is nothing if not resilient; the "river forest" will grow back, as it has done in the wake of similar floods before (a generational event, history shows).
 And in this warm, sunny climate, recovery in the presence of a perennial stream is comparatively quick.
+Indeed the forest was already regenerating quite nicely as of this writing, some 7 years later.

 Now as before, Aravaipa Canyon remains a pristine riverine ecosystem due to its designation as a BLM Wilderness area.
-The BLM does not maintain trails in the canyon in order to promote "dispersed hiking."
+The BLM does not maintain trails in the canyon in favor of "dispersed impacts" to the environment.
 In spirit, this is a cross-country hiking experience - one walks along the bank of Aravaipa Creek until the canyon bends, then crosses to the other bank, and so on.
 Social trails did exist before the flood, worn down by hikers as paths of least resistance along the banks.
-You may still find remnants of these trails here and there, but by and large you'll be walking along the exposed banks - spits of sand, rock, and debris between the creek and canyon walls.
+And these trails are now on their way back as the creekside understory, grasses and rushes fill in.
+Just as often, though, you'll be following the path of least resistance along sandy, rocky, and occasionally debris-choked corridors between the creek and canyon walls.
 Sometimes it may seem easier just to slosh up the creek itself - it's usually only ankle or shin-deep, somewhat quick, but easily negotiated (except in flood, of course, when you should definitely avoid the canyon).
 Finding an efficient line of travel is half the fun and most of the challenge in Aravaipa.
-Expect a pace no faster than 1-2 mph along with numerous creek crossings and continuously wet feet.
-All things considered, conditions really aren't that bad nowadays; unavoidable blowdowns require negotiating here and there, and some "quicksand" may be present (and avoidable), but hiking times to traverse the entire canyon remain essentially unchanged.
+Expect a pace no faster than 1-2 mph along with numerous creek crossings (perhaps one every quarter mile or oftener) and continuously wet feet.
+All things considered, conditions really aren't that bad nowadays; unavoidable blowdowns may need negotiating here and there, and some "quicksand" may be present (and avoidable), but hiking times to traverse the entire canyon remain essentially unchanged.

 In any case, the business side of raw, pristine wilderness in the case of Aravaipa Canyon is the permit system.
-Everyone entering the canyon has to have one: day hikers, thru-hikers, overnight campers all.
-This business is complicated by the fact that permits are limited in number, usually need to be reserved in advance, and once paid for cannot be changed.
+Everyone entering the canyon must have one: day hikers, thru-hikers, overnight campers all.
+This business is complicated by the fact that permits are limited in number, must be reserved in advance, and once paid for cannot be modified.
 Business appears to be good, though.
 The Canyon (and probably afterward, you too) will appreciate the patronage... and native solitude.
 See the GET Trek Planner chapter on Permits for more info.

 ROUTE DETAILS

 At the west trailhead at the end of Aravaipa Road, sign the register (enter your permit number) then follow signs toward Aravaipa Canyon Wilderness.
-The wide track soon narrows to a rocky trail which descends to reach once-sycamore-and-cottonwood-shaded Aravaipa Creek at 0.2 miles (elev.
+A rocky trail at right soon leaves the wide track (which ends just ahead at the former ranger residence once used by Edward Abbey).
+The trail descends to reach once-sycamore-and-cottonwood-shaded Aravaipa Creek at 0.2 miles (elev.
 2600').
-You'll find some trees still standing, though.
+You'll find some trees still standing, though, as well as a notable regeneration of riparian vegetation since the flood.
 The next mile is located on land owned by the Nature Conservancy, where camping is not allowed.
 A use trail initially crossed Aravaipa Creek to follow its south bank, then returned to the creek, and it appears hikers are still going this way.
 Here you could ford then look for a resumption of social trail or else walk up the creek itself - the standard options here in Aravaipa.
-Reach the BLM Wilderness boundary at 1.3, beyond which dispersed camping is permitted.
+Keep right, where signed, skirting an off-limits area by a former ranch house just north of the creek.
+Reach the BLM Wilderness boundary at 1.4, beyond which dispersed camping is permitted.

-Javelina Canyon, on the left at 3.3, often pours forth a small flow of water.
+Javelina Canyon, on the left at 3.5, often pours forth a small flow of water.
 The main canyon floor widens somewhat now, while orange and buff-colored cliffs of ash-flow tuff soar to more than 1000 feet above the creek.
-The scene is perhaps most impressive near Virgus Canyon at 4.3.
+The scene is perhaps most impressive approaching Virgus Canyon at 4.6.
 Good campsites among the bordering cottonwood groves may still be found in the vicinity of this tributary.
+More forested camps are also ahead within the next mile, mostly along the south bank.
+En route, pass the side drainage of Horse Camp Canyon on the left (5.0, waypoint 07080), with a refreshing plunge pool less than a quarter mile away along its course, the perfect respite on a warm afternoon.

 TURKEY CREEK ALTERNATE ROUTE: This alternate route, described in Chapter 8, follows sometimes-dry Turkey Creek (where free, permit-less camping is allowed), passing a well-preserved Salado cliff dwelling in 1.3 miles.
 The alternate route eventually leaves Turkey Creek to follow 4WD roads over to Fourmile Canyon where it continues to Klondyke Road at Klondyke, 2.4 miles south of the main GET route.
 The alternate route is a good option for hikers planning to resupply at Klondyke then continue around the Santa Teresa Wilderness on the south side (via the Buford Hill alternate - see Seg 8).
 And of course, westbounders without a permit to enter Aravaipa Canyon Wilderness can bypass the canyon via Turkey Creek and the Rug Road, as described in Segment 6.

-MAIN ROUTE: From the confluence at 10.4 continue east in Aravaipa Canyon via 4WD Aravaipa Canyon Road, soon entering Nature Conservancy land once more, where camping is not allowed.
+MAIN ROUTE: From the confluence at 10.8 continue east in Aravaipa Canyon via 4WD Aravaipa Canyon Road, soon entering Nature Conservancy land once more, where camping is not allowed.
 A few long-adandoned homesteads soon appear at roadside, a peaceful and contemplative scene.
-You can follow the road or take a meandering, overgrown trail that eventually returns to it.
-Ford Aravaipa Creek a few more times via the road, then reach a junction with Bear Canyon and its 4WD road at left.
-Eastbound, take the right fork (westbound, left fork) and momentarily arrive at Aravaipa Canyon Wilderness east trailhead, at 12.3 (elev.
-3190').
+Prior to the flood the option existed to either follow the road or take a meandering trail that eventually returns to it, but the flood destroyed the trail and the Nature Conservancy has since signed the area as off-limits (so just remain on the road).
+Slosh across Aravaipa Creek a few more times via the road, watching for coatimundi among the once-again lush forest canopy, then reach a junction with Bear Canyon and its 4WD road at left.
+Eastbound, take the right fork (westbound, left fork) and momentarily arrive at Aravaipa Canyon Wilderness east trailhead, at 12.8 (elev.
+3190'), with vault toilets as well as a sign-in register for westbound travelers entering the Wilderness.